radiantearth/stac-api-spec/item-search/README.md

 Implementations may also add link relations `prev`, `first`, and `last`, though these are not required and may be infeasible to implement in some data stores.

+Clients shall interpret the absence of a link with the relation type `next` as an indication that the response represents the last page of results.

 OAFeat does not support POST requests for searches, however the STAC API spec does.
 Hypermedia links are not designed for anything other than GET requests, so providing a next link for a POST search request becomes problematic.
 STAC has decided to extend the Link object to support additional fields that provide hints to the client as to how it must